 The Hudson Valley region offers a refreshing change of pace from the frenetic energy of New York City.
 Known for its stunning landscapes, charming small towns, and burgeoning arts scene, the Hudson Valley has become a coveted destination for city dwellers.
 The area stretches approximately 150 miles along the Hudson River, from Westchester County up to Albany, and includes numerous towns and villages, each with its own character.

 One of the key attractions for NYC commuters is the relative affordability of real estate in comparison to Manhattan and Brooklyn.
-As of late 2023, the median home price in the Hudson Valley hovers around $450,000, significantly lower than Manhattan's median, which exceeds $1 million.
+As of early 2026, the median home price in the Hudson Valley hovers around $450,000, significantly lower than Manhattan's median, which exceeds $1 million.
 This discrepancy allows buyers to obtain more space and amenities while enjoying a quieter lifestyle.

 Commuter-Friendly Neighborhoods